MsCrypto22/INST377-Final-Project/README.md

 ## Setup and Installation
 ### Prerequisites
 - Node.js installed on your system.
-- A Supabase account and Aztro API key.
+- A Supabase account and NASA APOD API key.

 ### Steps
 1. Clone this repository: